|

 Advantages of Raster Art

-1. Photorealism:
+1. Photorealism

-2. Effects:
+2. Effects

 Raster-based software offers a wide array of filters, brushes, and effects that can enhance and manipulate images creatively.

-3. Intuitive Editing:
+3. Intuitive Editing

 Many designers find raster-based editing more intuitive, especially those familiar with traditional art mediums like painting and drawing.

-4. Compatibility:
+4. Compatibility

 Raster files are widely supported across various platforms and devices, ensuring easy sharing and compatibility.

-Limitations of Raster Art:
+Limitations of Raster Art

-1. Resolution Dependency:
+1. Resolution Dependency

 Raster images have a fixed resolution, leading to loss of quality when scaled up.
 Enlarging raster graphics beyond their native resolution results in pixelation.

-2. File Size:
+2. File Size

 Raster files, especially those with high resolutions, can be large and cumbersome to manage.

-3. Lack of Scalability:
+3. Lack of Scalability

 Unlike vector graphics, raster images cannot be scaled infinitely without sacrificing quality.

-4. Limited Editability:
+4. Limited Editability

 Editing raster graphics extensively may result in degradation of image quality, especially with repeated transformations and adjustments.

-Choosing the Right Format for Your Design Needs:
+Choosing the Right Format for Your Design Needs

 Conclusion

-Both vector art and raster art offer distinct advantages and limitations, making them suitable for different design needs.
+Both vector art and raster art have distinct advantages and limitations, making them suitable for different design needs.
 Vector graphics excel in scalability, precision, and versatility, making them ideal for logos, illustrations, and designs requiring scalability.
 On the other hand, raster graphics shine in capturing photorealistic detail, texture, and effects, making them perfect for digital paintings, photo editing, and realistic illustrations.